Recruitment consultants need great people skills and the drive to chase high on-target earnings (OTE) and performance related bonuses

 Recruitment consultants are responsible for attracting candidates for jobs and matching them to temporary or permanent positions with client companies.
 You'll build positive relationships in order to gain a better understanding of your clients' recruitment needs and requirements.

 Working as a recruitment consultant, you'll attract candidates by drafting advertising copy for use in a range of media, as well as by networking, headhunting and through referrals.
-You'll screen candidates, interview them, run background checks and finally match them to their clients.
+You'll screen candidates, interview them, run background checks and finally match them to clients.

 You also provide advice to both clients and candidates on salary levels, training requirements and career opportunities.